JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 I found a floppy disk on Todd’s desk, stuck it in and saved what could.

-Todd ran over to me all crazy eyed, grabbed the disk and said, “Give it to me!”
+Todd ran over to me all crazy eyed, grabbed the hand I was holding the disk in and said, “Give it to me!”

 I physically pushed him back and said “Wait, Todd.
 I still need to do something.”
 And walked past him.